Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_connies_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_connies_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_connies_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_connies_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_connies_timer_ - Default: 10 - The amount of time before the messages are shown.\
 _randomat_connies_show_role_ - Default: 0 - Whether to show the role of the person.\
 _randomat_connies_show_name_ - Default: 1 - Whether to show the name of the person.\